tekknolagi/tekknolagi.github.com/_posts/2022-10-18-cinder-jit-bisect.md

 until we reach a very small group of functions that cause us trouble.

 Say we run `./python -X jit some_program.py` and it crashes.
-In the course of this run it compiles functions `A`, `B`, `C`, and `D`, runs some code, and aborts.
-We can't know which function is miscompiled, so we will try and bisect:
+In the course of this run, the JIT compiles functions `A`, `B`, `C`, and `D`, runs some code, and aborts.
+We can't know which function is miscompiled, so we will try and
+bisect:

 * Try `A` and `B` together.
 Success.
 * Try `C` and `D` together.
 Crash.